Isaiah

 4. History of Hezekiah (Isaiah 36-39).

-In the next three parts we have three times nine chapters about the salvation of God.
+In the next three parts we find three times nine chapters about the salvation of God.
 Each of these three parts ends with the fate of the wicked.

 5. God versus idolatry and Babylon (Isaiah 40-47).